GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Types of conflicts and compatibility

-- **Linkage error**: an error when a Java class in a classpath references another class (as a class literal, a field access, or a method invocation), and the reference cannot be satisfied with the available classes in the classpath.
+- **Linkage error**: an error when a Java class in a class path references another class (as a class literal, a field access, or a method invocation), and the reference cannot be satisfied with the available classes in the class path.
   Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.